paulvee/Lars-GPSDO-V4.2/README.md

 The Q&A documents is called "QA for BOM 10MHz GPSDO V4.2.pdf" I also included the Centroid files for both sides, they have the .pos suffix

 It seems that JLCPCB is not happy with the standard Gerber information, so I produced a special ZIP file that was produced with their "production" plug-in for KiCad.
 It should have all the information in it they want.
-Note that I also added the seperate files into the Gerber ZIP file so it can be uploaded in one go.
+The JLCPCB Zip file contains the Gerber Zip file you need to upload and that has the extra files in it so you can upload everything in one go.